 - Wear clothes you are happy to leave behind…and don’t forget to bring something to change in to!

-Overall, it is a very touristy festival these days but in my eyes it has kept it’s magic by having certain elements only available for locals and ultimately, touristy or not, if it’s still fun – do it!
+It is a very touristy festival these days but in my eyes it has kept it’s magic by having certain elements only available for locals and ultimately, touristy or not, if it’s still fun – do it!
 I cannot recommend La Tomatina enough as I had a fantastic time and believe people of all ages could too!

 It is the last Wednesday in August each year, and you can book tickets directly here.